 Your ROOF.
 It needs to be right!

 The best way is to have a professional inspection.
 And if you roof hasn’t been inspected in a while; the best time is now.
-Winter snow and ice is only a few months away, but Virginia is in the height of Atlantic hurricane season is between mid-August and late October.
+Winter snow and ice is only a few months away and the height of Atlantic hurricane season is between mid-August and late October.
 Virginia experienced the deluge of rain with Hurricane Florence just last year and we seen the recent stories and pictures of the powerful wind destruction of Dorian in the Bahamas.
 Even the 95 mph winds of a CAT 1 hurricane can damage your roof and cause costly water damage to your home.

 This "really good" inspection is one you should leave to the pros.
 There are telltale signs that a roofer can see, just not always from the ground.
 Experts at the Insurance Institute for Business and Home Safety (IBHS) knows the 4 warning signs a roof needs repair or replacement.
 Regardless of a recent roof inspection or replacement, anytime you suspect damage from a severe weather event, such a hail or high winds, check these lickety-split:

 1. Loose, worn, broken or missing shingles

 3. Ridge vents that are not attached well

 4. Signs of water staining, especially around the chimney, vents or pipes

 Now, lean in.
 We're about to let you in on a little secret only the experts know.

 If your roof is old or beyond repair and it comes time to replace it, there are a few super smart and low-cost ways to bring in a huge extra layer of protection.